patrickrst/nixu-challenge-2019/report/challenges_generated.md

 some commands that were run on the server and an email about the security audit, which contains 4 hints.
 The fourth hint in the email confirms our doubt that there is no encryption cipher offered by the SSH server.
-We need to compile the openssh client with a small modification to allow us to connect to the SSH server using the `none` cipher [@stackoverflow_openssh].
+We need to compile the OpenSSH client with a small modification to allow us to connect to the SSH server using the `none` cipher [@stackoverflow_openssh].
 Once we try to connect, we need to authenticate using a key.
 Another hint from the email tells us that the